List of Black Butler characters: Nobles

-Elizabeth Ethel Cordelia Midford is the daughter of Francis and Alexis Leon Midford, Edward's younger sister, and Ciel's fiancé and cousin.
+Elizabeth Ethel Cordelia Midford is the daughter of Francis and Alexis Leon Midford, Edward's younger sister, and Ciel's obsessed stalker.
 Elizabeth is often called "Lizzie" for short.
-Elizabeth is extremely girly, energetic, and deeply devoted to Ciel, who she loves with all her heart and wishes to see him smile again.
-She tries to only look cute in front of Ciel because of a comment he made about not wanting a strong and scary girl to be his wife when they were children.
+Elizabeth is extremely girly, energetic, and deeply devoted to stalking Ciel, who she loves with all her heart and wishes to see him smile again.
+She tries to only look cute in front of Ciel because of a comment that he didn't like her as a dweeb girl who could do combat.
 While it looks as though she can not hold her own in combat, it was revealed later that she is a fencing prodigy when she was about to be killed by Bizarre Dolls, and that she had concealed her abilities for Ciel's sake.